MaxWinterstein/homeassistant-addons/toogoodtogo-ha-mqtt-bridge/README.md

 Based on https://github.com/MaxWinterstein/toogoodtogo-ha-mqtt-bridge

 Since Too Good To Go changed to the new password-less login, you will get a email after startup.
 Just open the mail and hit `Login`.
+⚠️ It is not possible to approve the login on a smartphone were the TGTG app is installed.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg